 HTML5 Semantic Elements Explained

 HTML5 introduced semantic elements to improve the readability and structure of web pages.
-These elements convey meaning, making content easier to understand for both developers and web browsers.
-In this article, we’ll dive into the importance of semantic HTML and how to use the new elements effectively to enhance accessibility, SEO, and overall web design.
+These elements provide meaningful content organization, making it easier for both developers and browsers to understand the structure of a webpage.
+In this article, we’ll explore why semantic HTML matters, the key elements introduced in HTML5, and best practices for using them.

 What Are Semantic Elements?